1enn0/cinemontage/README.md

 # cinemontage
-a simple bash script for creating a visual fingerprint of an entire movie, similar to "cinema redux"
+a simple bash script for creating a visual fingerprint of an entire movie, similar to "cinema redux". it is not very polished yet, so handle with care ;)

 ###dependencies
 * avconv